deliveroo/deliveroo.engineering/README.md

 ## <a name="selector">Selector</a>

-Try to prefix all javascript-based selectors with `js-`.
+Prefix all javascript-based selectors with `js-`.
 This is taken from slightly obtrusive javascript.
 The idea is that you should be able to tell a presentational class from a functional class.
-Most of the codebase doesn't do this, let's try and move toward it.

 **[[⬆]](#TOC)**